Ayub Khan: Constitutional and legal reforms

-Economy and infrastructure
+Economy

-Industrialization and rural development through constructing modern national freeways are considered his greatest achievements and his era is remembered for successful industrialization in the impoverished country.
+Industrialization and rural development through constructing modern national freeways are considered his greatest achievements, and his era is remembered for successful industrialization in the impoverished country.
 Strong emphasis on capitalism and foreign direct investment (FDI) in the industry is often regarded as the "Great Decade" in the history of the country (both economical and political history).

-The "Great Decade" was celebrated, which highlighted the development plans executed during the years of Ayub's rule, the private consortium companies and industries, and is credited with creating an environment where the private sector was encouraged to establish medium and small-scale industries in Pakistan.
+The "Decade of Development" was celebrated, which highlighted the development plans executed during the years of Ayub's rule, the private consortium companies and industries, and is credited with creating an environment where the private sector was encouraged to establish medium and small-scale industries in Pakistan.
 This opened up avenues for new job opportunities and thus the economic graph of the country started rising.
 He oversaw the development and completion of mega projects such as hydroelectric dams, power stations, and barrages all over the country.
 During 1960–66, the annual GDP growth was recorded at 6.8%.

 Several hydroelectric projects were completed, including the Mangla Dam (one of the world's largest dams), several small dams and water reservoirs in West Pakistan, and one dam in East Pakistan, the Kaptai Dam.
-President Ayub authorized planning of nuclear power plants, overriding the concerns of his own finance minister, Muhammad Shoaib, about their cost.
-Initially, two nuclear power plants were to be established in the country: one in Karachi and the other in Dhaka.
-Dr. Abdus Salam. supported by the President, personally approved the project in Karachi while the project in East Pakistan never materialized.
+President Ayub authorized the planning of nuclear power plants.
+Dr. Abdus Salam, supported by the President, personally approved the project in Karachi while the project in East Pakistan never materialized.

-Extensive education reforms were supposedly carried out and 'scientific development efforts' were also supposedly made during his years.
-These policies could not be sustained after 1965, when the economy collapsed and led to economic declines which he was unable to control.
+Extensive education reforms were supposedly carried out, and 'scientific development efforts' were also supposedly made during his years.
+These policies could not be sustained after 1965, when the economy collapsed and leading to economic declines that he was unable to control.

 Ayub introduced new curricula and textbooks for universities and schools.
 Many public-sector universities and schools were built during his era.
 He also introduced agricultural reforms preventing anyone from occupying more than 500 acres of irrigated and 1000 acres of unirrigated land.
+His administration redistributed approximately 23 percent of the country's farmland to onetime tenant farmers.
+In Karachi, around 100,000 refugees displaced by the partition of India were moved from slums to new housing colonies.
+His administration also eliminated the need for bribes, known as "tea money" in Pakistan, to access government officials, contributing to a reduction in corruption within Pakistan's government relative to other Asian nations during his tenure.

 An oil refinery was established in Karachi.
-These reforms led to 15% GNP growth of the country that was three times greater than that of India.
+These reforms led to 15% GNP growth of the country, which was three times greater than that of India.
 Despite the increase in the GNP growth, the profit and revenue was gained by the famous 22 families of the time that controlled 66% of the industries and land of the country and 80% of the banking and insurance companies of Pakistan.